USCqserver/HOQSTTutorials.jl/markdown/redfield/01-non_positivity_redfield.md

-We plot the populations of the computational states:
+We plot the populations of the computational basis states:

 ```julia
 t_axis = range(0,tf,length=100)